• FB

 Thai Noodles with Chicken in a Spicy Peanut Sauce4

 Seriously my stomach HURT because I ate so much but seriously I could not stop eating it!
-So I was on the TKW Facebook page just chit chatting discussing dinner and I mentioned this meal.
-The requests for the recipe was overwhelming.
+So I was on the TKW Facebook page just chit-chatting and discussing dinner and I mentioned this meal.
+The requests for the recipe were overwhelming.
 I mean it was surreal.
 Now I have recipes queued to be posted however due to the incredible demand for this I’m pushing this one next.

 Thai Noodles with Chicken in a Spicy Peanut Sauce